Spectrum of two-dimensional $su(2)$ gauge theories coupled to massless fermions in integer representations: Introduction

 The existence of the {\sl flavor} currents even in the case of $N_f=1$ is a consequence of a continuous symmetry in the theory and since $H_I$ commutes with $J_{k\alpha}$, we can conclude that the theory with massless fermions has a massless sector with the states given by the WZW model associated with the {\sl flavor} currents.
+These massless states are created by repeated action on the vacuum by $J^\dagger_{k\alpha}$ for $k>0$~\cite{Delmastro:2021otj}.
 Furthermore, the theory will also have a massive spectrum with a degeneracy generated by the {\sl flavor} current operators.
-The massless limit is subtle~\cite{Anand:2021qnd} and it is best to think of it as $\kappa\to\infty$, or the infrared limit.
+The massless limit is subtle~\cite{Anand:2021qnd} and it is best to think of it as the bare coupling goes to $\infty$, or the infrared limit.
 A numerical analysis of the DLCQ Hamiltonian was analyzed quite early in~\cite{Hornbostel:1988fb,Hornbostel:1988ne} for $N_f=1$ and $N=2,3,4$ colors.
 The emergence of the massless spectrum in the massless limit was shown and the connection was made to the symmetry generated by the $u(1)$ {\sl flavor} current.

 When the fermion is in a real representation of the {\sl color} group, which is when the fermion is in an integer representation of $su(2)$, there is a further reduction in the number of degrees of freedom by a factor of $2$.
 The representations obey $L_a^t = -L_a$ and we can identify $b^\dagger$ with $a^\dagger$ in \eqn{fmode}.
 The flavor current generators also have to obey $F_\alpha = -F^t_\alpha$ and the symmetry group becomes $so(N_f)$.
 With $N_f=1$ there is no continuous flavor symmetry and, in spite of that, massless states are expected when the integer representation, $J$, of $su(2)$ is such that $J>2$~\cite{Delmastro:2021otj}.
 The case of $J=1$ is the theory with one massless fermion in the adjoint representation and the spectrum of the DLCQ Hamiltonian was numerically analyzed recently in~\cite{Dempsey:2022uie} as well as in~\cite{Trittmann:2023dar} using alternative methods.
 As expected, the spectrum was shown to have a gap and the low lying spectrum was extracted.